WebAssembly/esm-integration/proposals/esm-integration/EXAMPLES.md

 | table       | `WebAssembly.Table` object  |
 | function    | WebAssembly exported function |

+Wasm bindings cannot be reassigned as it can in JS, so the exported value will not change in their object identity.
+But the value that it points to (e.g. `.value` in the case of `WebAssembly.Global`) can change.

 1. JS module is parsed
 1. wasm module is parsed
 1. wasm module has a lexical environment created for its exports.
 All exports are initially in TDZ.
 1. JS module is instantiated.
 Imports are bound to the same memory locations.
 1. wasm module is instantiated evaluated.
 Functions are initialized.
 Memories and tables are initialized and filled with data/elem sections.
 Globals are initialized and initializer expressions are evaluated.
 The start function runs.
 1. JS module is evaluated.
 All values are available.

+The value of the export for `WebAssembly.Global` is provided directly on the JS namespace object, with mutable globals reflected as live bindings to JS.

 #### Example